NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 ### Academic visits

-* Research Member, Simons Laufer Mathematical Sciences Institute, July-August 2022.
+* Research Member, SLMath/MSRI, July-August 2022.
-* Member, Fields Institite, June 2022.
+* Member, Fields Institute, June 2022.

 ### You may have met me at...